 IVF can often feel mechanical, overwhelming and isolating but my IVF support package offers a space for you to disconnect in from the mechanics of your IVF journey and lean into a sense of well-being.

 After all, fertility is a journey of creativity, flow and stepping into your greatest power as Woman.

 I do my best to prepare women for the realities of IVF.
-The success rate is actually fairly low (around 20-30%) but a positive outlook can really help.
-After all, if some couples can fall into that percentage, then why not you!
+The success rate is statistically fairly low (around 20-30%) but a positive outlook can really help.
+After all, if some can fall into that percentage, then why not you!
 Recent research shows acupuncture alongside IVF to be beneficial.
 Other studies can be looked on the BAcC website

 I do not advocate dramatic changes or extreme diets just clean healthy living.
 I give practical advice on how to ‘clean up your diet’ and reduce exposure to household chemicals etc that can disrupt hormonal balance.

 The Stimulation Phase

-Post transfer can feel like an emotional no-mans land.
+Post transfer can feel like an emotional no-mans (excuse the irony!) land.
 The weeks leading up to transfer can be quite busy, injecting drugs and having scans but once it’s done then the wait for that all important test can seem to go on for ever.